 Neither does Scripture turn a blind eye to these kinds of questions.
 “Again I looked and saw all the oppression that was taking place under the sun: I saw the tears of the oppressed—and they have no comforter; power was on the side of their oppressors—and they have no comforter” (Ecc 4:1).
 In fact, the entire biblical storyline is important to remember.
 After the first two chapters of the Bible (Gen 1-2), all hell breaks loose.
 It’s not until the last two chapters of Holy Writ (Rev 21-22) that we find evil defeated.
 The weight of Scripture radically affirms the presence and power of evil in this world.
 The reality is that we live in that time between Gen 2 and before Rev 21.
 Note too that the book of Job essentially follows the same pattern (chapter 1 = all is well; chapters 3-37 = hellish inflictions and inadequate reflections; chapters 38-42 = God steps in and sets the record straight).

-And so, it follows that the Christian faith does deal objectively with the reality of pain and evil and Scripture is clear there is some mystery involved regarding why God permits evil rather than keeps it from occurring.
+And so, it follows that the Christian faith does deal objectively with the reality of pain and evil and Scripture admits there is some mystery involved regarding why God permits evil rather than prevents it.
 The mystery, mind you, is on our part and not on God’s.
-If indeed God is omniscient and knows precisely what he’s doing and if God is good permitting only what will, in the end, bring about the optimal amount of good from every event, and if he is able to bring about the end from the beginning, then it follows that God is meticulously discharging his will in this universe, one second and one event at a time.
+If indeed God is a) omniscient and knows precisely what he’s doing and b) God is good permitting only what will, in the end, bring about the optimal amount of good from every event, and c) he is able to bring about the end from the beginning, then it follows that d) God is meticulously discharging his will in this universe, one second and one event at a time.